You can’t ignore it: there’s a festive buzz in the air.

 If you are looking for a new holiday business idea or product, but lack time, digital gift cards might be the answer.
 They can be added to any store at any time of year.
 You can easily update the design to reflect the season and promote these as last-minute gift ideas to your customers.
 Consider featuring them prominently on your site and at the top of gift-giving collections.
 Promote them on social media after your shipping deadline has passed to keep holiday sales flowing until Christmas Eve.

 For example, tea subscription service Sips By offers a digital gift card for a personalized tea box.

 Create new collections around holiday themes, categories, or gift recipients.
 This will help website visitors easily navigate your site for holiday shopping.
 Curate core products into collections like Holiday Party Dresses, Gifts for Dad, or Toys for Toddlers.
 This is an easy and free holiday marketing strategy for a small business that is tight on time or budget.

 For example, clothing brand Lulus has a Holiday Dresses collection in its online store, making it easy for shoppers to find a curated selection of products for the season.

 5. Consider timed holiday “drops”

-Selling gift wrapping service as a separate product means it will show up prominently in search and collections.
+Selling a gift-wrapping service as a separate, dedicated product means it will appear in searches and collections.
 You can choose to offer this as a free add-on or to charge for premium wrap as a unique personalized shopping experience.
 Customers purchasing gifts will appreciate this convenience during the busy festive season.